 - You can lose subsidized interest benefits.

 - Defaulted loans will appear on your credit report for up to seven years, negatively affecting your credit score and your ability to get other types of loans.

 Student loan collection agencies will attempt to collect this debt from you.
 As you’ve probably heard, debt collectors sometimes use aggressive tactics to get you to pay the money you owe.
 If you’re being contacted regularly, make sure you understand your legal rights under the Fair Debt Collection Practices Act.

 Knowing these laws can affect not only how much you owe, but also how and when debt collectors can contact you to recover what you owe.
-There’s a lengthy list of what student loan collection agencies cannot do to get you to pay.
-It includes harassment, like threatening you or using obscene language.
-They also can’t lie to you or tell you you’ll be arrested if you don’t pay.
+There’s a lengthy list of what student loan collection agencies aren’t allowed to do to get you to pay.